JackTesla/DirFileCopy/README.md

 3. When the disk currently has a writing task, or when the disk space is insufficient, the file is automatically transferred to the next disk, that is, each disk can only transfer one file at a time; when all disks are being written, stop the transfer , and then transfer when the disk is free;
 4. A file can only be transferred to one disk;
 5. The file name supports setting in the form of wildcards.
 Software under Windows
+6. The files that have been transferred under the same folder last time will no longer be copied

 实现某一文件夹向多个磁盘分发的程序。